InfamousMusicify/Combat-Snapshot/README.md

 Saturation now works as intended, as a pause, instead of more food.
 Health recharges faster.
 Hunger depletes slower (1/3 nugget to 1/2 heart)
+Health / Strength Potions Buffed

 Optional in config: -off by default.
 Sprinting below 3 nuggtes! (you will get speed 2 when your hunger falls below 6 points, workaround since sprint is locked)
+Infinite Sprinting (choose with health regen or not)

 ### [🔗Download🔗](https://github.com/InfamousMusicify/Combat-Snapshot/releases)
 #### This pack pairs well with: [1.8 Combat](https://github.com/InfamousMusicify/1.8-Combat)